nbrest/kamehouse/installation-apache.md

 - The folder `local-setup/apache` in the root of this repo contains sample apache configuration files needed to setup kamehouse locally for both windows and linux with the vhosts setup for both production and eclipse and intellij environments

-- Replace nbrest with your own username in all the following commands

 ## Prod environment:

 *********************